-Protect Your Kids from Adult Content on the Internet - Digital Inspiration
+Protect Your Kids from Adult Content on the Internet

 The trick is that you open the Google search URL wherever it appears in the browser database and append “safe=active” before the “q” parameter.

-For instance, you can type about:config in Firefox and change the keyword.url value to http://www.google.com/search?safe=active&q= - now any searches performed from the address bar will always show “safe” content.
+For instance, you can type aboutin Firefox and change the keyword.url value to http://www.google.com/search?safe=active&q= - now any searches performed from the address bar will always show “safe” content.

 Track Kids Activity on the Computer